Academic Progress & Professional Development Navigating the Academy

 The Grad Center is committed to helping students find the tools they need to be successful in each stage of their program, including applying for external fellowships and grants.
 We collaborate with the Center for Undergraduate Research and Fellowships (CURF) to offer programs on graduate fellowships and provide resources and guidance to help you understand the options and opportunities available to help you fund your graduate education and advance your career through merit-based grants and fellowships.

 The Graduate Center collaborates with partners across campus to help graduate students become more effective teachers and mentors in the classroom and beyond.
-We cosponsor a series of workshops with the Center for Teaching and Learning and provide a variety of helpful resources for students interested in learning more and improving their teaching skills.
+We cosponsor a series of workshops with the Center for Excellence in Teaching, Learning and Innovation and provide a variety of helpful resources for students interested in learning more and improving their teaching skills.
 We also provide resources for students who wish to strengthen their relationships with their own mentors and advisors.